cancel icon

 WHO guidance and national adaptations

-Despite this, many UK healthcare settings still use only the standard Caucasian cut-offs, meaning Asian patients whose BMI sits between 23 and 25 may be told they are “fine” when, according to ethnic-specific guidance, they warrant closer monitoring and lifestyle intervention.
+Despite this, many UK healthcare settings still use only the standard Caucasian cut-offs, meaning Asian patients whose BMI sits between 23 and 25 may be told they are fine when, according to ethnic-specific guidance, they warrant closer monitoring and lifestyle intervention.
+Knowing the correct BMI cut-off for Asians, 23 rather than 25 for overweight, before your appointment can help you ask the right questions if ethnic-specific guidance is not applied by default.

 What this means for your health monitoring